Welcome to the October edition of our Fostering South West newsletter

 Our recommended read

 “Attachment, Trauma and Resilience” by Kate and Brian Cairns is a compelling and insightful book that delves into the complexities of fostering children who have experienced significant trauma and attachment issues.
-Drawing from their personal and professional experiences, the Cairns share their journey of fostering 12 children over 25 years, alongside raising their three biological children12.
+Drawing from their personal and professional experiences, the Cairns share their journey of fostering 12 children over 25 years, alongside raising their three biological children.

 The book provides a vivid glimpse into the daily realities of family life with children who have faced overwhelming stress, loss, abuse, and trauma.
 It explains attachment theory in the context of therapeutic group fostering, offering practical insights and strategies for handling challenging behaviours and promoting resilience and healing.